Best Pot Grippers for Camping & Backpacking: The Top 5 of 2019

 We put five of the best pot grippers (aka pot lifters) to the test.
 After over a month of experiments and real-world testing, the MSR PanHandler was our top pick.
 It was durable, easy to use, and affordable.

-The Olicamp Pot Lifter was our runner-up and our budget pick, with an incredibly strong and easy-to-use design for under $5.
+The Olicamp Pot Lifter was our runner-up and our budget pick, with an incredibly strong and easy-to-use design at a low price.
 For ultralight backpackers, we recommend the minimalist GSI Outdoors MicroGripper.

 Read on for our full reviews and information about how to choose the right pot gripper for your needs.